 Moira ignored him, dropping into her desk chair and burying her face in her hands.
 Gareth waited another minute before asking, “What happened?”

 Moira lifted her head and fixed Gareth with an intent, thoughtful look.
-“Gareth, you visit Orean on occasion, don’t you?”
+“Gareth,” she said, then stopped.
+Just when Gareth started to wonder if Moira would continue, she asked, “You visit Orean on occasion, don’t you?”

 “You know it well, then?”